 Because the emphasis of the programme is on the concepts of business management it is acceptable to use aliases or fictional results (such as altered profit/loss statements) in your submissions.
 This should remove any remaining confidentiality issues.
-If you still have concerns then please contact the module co-ordinator and we can arrange fictional data to work with.
+If you still have concerns then please contact the module co-ordinator to discuss further.